achetronic/lets-haproxy/README.md

+# Bugs
+If you find some bug or something that can be improved, please, feel free to contact me at me@achetronic.com

 ## Introduction
-I made this image because I needed something lighter and quicker than Cert-manager working just with DNS challenge in Digital Ocean because DNS challenge is the most simple and the fastest one taking Letsencrypt's certificates.
+I made this image because I needed something light and quick working with DNS challenge in Digital Ocean cloud service.
+That type of challenge is the most simple and the fastest one getting Letsencrypt's certificates.

+## Who want this
+Useful for Docker Compose and Swarm users.
+With this image you can bind mount two volumes and automate the task of getting and renewing LE certificates in about 30 seconds.
+This container is always running in background and tries to renew all certificates once a day in the night.
+In the mounted volumes you can find only logs and certificates.
+No more hard work needed with Digital Ocean as provider

 ## How to use
 1. Point your domain name to Digital Ocean's DNS servers